The Fairest of Them All (album)

 The Fairest of Them All is the fifth solo studio album by American singer-songwriter Dolly Parton.
 It was released on February 2, 1970, by RCA Victor.
 The album was produced by Bob Ferguson.
-It peaked at number 13 on the Billboard Top Country Albums chart.
+It was the first of Parton's albums on which she wrote the majority of the songs without a co-writer.
+The Fairest of Them All peaked at number 13 on the Billboard Top Country Albums chart.
 The album's only single, "Daddy Come and Get Me", peaked at number 40 on the Billboard Hot Country Songs chart.

 Recording

 Recording sessions for the album began on September 4, 1969, at RCA Studio B in Nashville, Tennessee.
 Two additional sessions followed on October 30 and 31.
 "I'm Doing This for Your Sake" was recorded during the September 10, 1968 session for 1969's In the Good Old Days (When Times Were Bad).
 "Mammie" and "But You Loved Me Then" were recorded during sessions for 1969's My Blue Ridge Mountain Boy, on May 13 and 21, 1969, respectively.

 Content

 Included is "Down from Dover", a song about the misfortune of a pregnant unwed girl, who waits in vain for the baby's father while being shunned by her parents.
 The song was controversial for the times and Parton has stated in recent interviews that mentor (and uncredited producer) Porter Wagoner told her that she'd never get played on the radio with story songs like that.

 Two other story songs, "Robert" and "Daddy Come and Get Me", are distinctive for their themes.
 The former tells the story of a boy infatuated with a girl, not knowing that they are brother and sister.
 The story is a true story based on Parton's life, her father had at least one child with another woman.
 The latter is a haunting tale, co-written with Dorothy Jo Hope, Parton's aunt, about a woman begging her father to release her from the mental institution that her cheating husband placed her in.

 The liner notes for the album were written by Parton’s assistant, friend and confidante, Judy Ogle.

 In a CMT interview with Patty Loveless, Parton joked that it was about the funniest album cover she had ever made, with the largest collar she could find.
 She said she was trying to look like a fairytale character.
 The cover photo was taken by Bill Goodman, a photographer for the Nashville Banner.

 Parton re-recorded "Down from Dover" for her 2001 album Little Sparrow with an additional verse that was cut from the original.